NikkaLuna/Pet_Health_Companion_Android_App/README.md

 ## Security

 - To safeguard the confidentiality of pet data, the application implements an authentication system utilizing industry-standard hashing algorithms.
-- Users are required to log in with secure credentials, which are then hashed and stored using encryption techniques.
-This prevents plaintext password storage.
+- Users are required to log in with secure credentials, which are then hashed and stored with encryption techniques, preventing plaintext password storage.

 ## Unit Testing